joy-ling/fuelhub-shopify-test/README.md

 A custom Shopify theme for FuelHub, a meal delivery service with dynamic cart management, tiered discounting, and intelligent meal quantity tracking.

+### My Approach

+I began by setting up the products in Shopify using the information and imagery from the existing fuelhub.co.uk website.
+Next, I created a minimal Shopify theme and used index.json to define the homepage template, allowing page components to be configured directly through Shopify’s CMS.
+The interface is built using a component-based structure.
+Reusable UI elements are separated into sections and snippets, with each component containing its own schema, HTML structure, and styles.
+Shared styles are centralized in theme.css, while global JavaScript functionality is managed in global.js.
+I regularly tested the layout across mobile, tablet, and desktop screen sizes.
+After each change, I verified the user flow to ensure everything functioned as expected.

 ## Setup

 ### Running the Theme Locally